497th Air Expeditionary Group: World War II

-The group began operations on 28 October 1944 with a night attack against the submarine pens at Truk Island and attacks against Iwo Jima in early November.
+The group began operations on 28 October 1944, with a night attack against the submarine pens at Truk Island and attacks against Iwo Jima in early November.
 The group took part in the first attack on Japan by AAF planes based in the Marianas.
 On 24 November 1944 Major Robert Morgan led the first mission of the XXI Bomber Command to bomb Japan, with wing commander Brigadier Gen. Emmett O'Donnell, Jr. as co-pilot.
 110 aircraft of the 73rd Bombardment Wing bombed Tokyo on this mission.
 The group also suffered its first combat loss on this mission, when a B-29 of the 870th squadron was shot down over the target area.
 However, this was not the first flight by a 497th aircraft to Japan.
 Major Morgan and his crew had flown a solo mission on 10 November using radio countermeasures equipment to obtain information on the disposition of Japanese early warning and gun control radars.
 During December four group aircraft were destroyed in Japanese bombing raids against Isely Field.
 The 497th flew missions against strategic objectives in Japan, originally in daylight and from high altitude.
-It was also tasked with "Weather Strike" missions which were single ship flights flown nightly to obtain weather information for target areas in Japan while also making incendiary attacks on various targets.
+It was also tasked with "Weather Strike" missions which were single-ship flights flown nightly to obtain weather information for target areas in Japan while also making incendiary attacks on various targets.

 The group received a Distinguished Unit Citation (DUC) for a mission on 27 January 1945.
 Although weather conditions prevented the group from bombing its primary objective, the unescorted B-29s withstood severe enemy attacks to strike an alternate target, the industrial area of Hamamatsu.
 It was awarded a second DUC for attacking strategic centers in Japan during July and August 1945.
 The group assisted the assault on Okinawa in April 1945 by bombing enemy airfields to cut down air attacks against the invasion force.
-Beginning on 19 March and continuing until the end of the war the group made incendiary raids against Japan, flying at night and at low altitude to bomb area targets.
+Beginning on 19 March and continuing until the end of the war the group made incendiary raids against Japan, flying at night and at low altitudes to bomb area targets.
 The group released propaganda leaflets over the Japanese home islands, continuing strategic bombing raids and incendiary attacks until the Japanese surrender in August 1945.

 After V-J Day, the 497th dropped supplies to Allied prisoners.
 In November 1945 the unit returned to the United States where it was initially assigned to Continental Air Forces's (CAF) Fourth Air Force at March Field, California.
-At March the 513th Bombardment Squadron, a former Fifteenth Air Force B-24 Liberator squadron, joined the group.
+In March, the 513th Bombardment Squadron, a former Fifteenth Air Force B-24 Liberator squadron, joined the group.
 The 513th was undergoing B-29 very heavy bomber upgrade training.
 In January 1945, the 497th was reassigned to the CAF Third Air Force at MacDill Field, Florida.
 In March 1946 CAF became Strategic Air Command (SAC), and the group was one of SAC's first bombardment groups.
 Demobilization, however, was in full swing and the group turned in its aircraft and was inactivated on 31 March.